-Colors can range from deep green to shades of red, pink, or orange.
 Most varieties are one to ten centimeters in height and grow tightly packed together as clumps or mats.
 It functions well as a soil amendment, a seed sprouting medium, and attractive filler.
 Its unique ability to store several times its weight worth of water makes it a valuable soil additive to gardens and potted plants.
 The same properties of Sphagnum Moss that allow it to store water also make it an excellent acidifier, so it is a beautiful addition to the soil of acid-loving plants.
 Blueberries, in particular, thrive in soils rich in Sphagnum Moss.
-Also, its absorbent and acidic properties inhibit mold, bacteria, and fungi growth, making it an ideal medium for sprouting seeds and protecting plant roots.
+Also, it's absorbent, and acidic properties inhibit mold, bacteria, and fungi growth, making it an ideal medium for sprouting seeds and protecting plant roots.
 It can also be used to lighten, improve, and aerate heavy, clay-laden or sandy soils.
 Sphagnum is excellent filler between paving stones because it can grow and change its form to fill the spaces between the rocks.
-Sphagnum Moss is the primary component of hanging basket liners and has historically been used as a wound dressing, even as late as World War I. Propagation of Sphagnum Moss occurs through wind dispersal of spores.
-It can also be spread by separating the clumps and replanting.
+Sphagnum Moss is the primary component of hanging basket liners and has historically been used as a wound dressing, even as late as World War I. Propagation of Sphagnum Moss occurs through wind dispersal of spores; spread by separating the clumps and replanting.
 Given the proper conditions, Sphagnum Moss can spread to form a carpet across a garden, locking in nutrients and moisture while preventing weed growth.
 Sphagnum Moss grows best in a shaded area with plenty of water.
-Moisture is essential for Sphagnum Moss, though if it does dry out, it can come back if sufficient water is provided.
-It is a natural plant to grow as it needs very little tending once established.
+Moisture is essential for Sphagnum Moss, though if it does dry out, it can come back if sufficient water provided.
+It is a natural plant to grow as it needs minimal tending once established.

 In appearance, the leaves grow in tight tufts and are always found near the stem of the plant no more than a few inches high at most.
 These leaves occasionally take on a slightly “toothy” shape as well.
 This moss comes in a relatively wide variety of colors from yellow, pink, brown or red, but is most commonly found with leaves of light green.